DeanHazineh/Deep-Learning-Color-for-Manga/README.md

 ## Deep Learning Model
-The model for the generator and discriminator used in this work is the same as that reported in the Pix2Pix paper @Pix2Pix [@Paper] with a review of the technical details summarized here.
+The model for the generator and discriminator used in this work is the same as that reported in the Pix2Pix paper with a review of the technical details summarized here.
 For a quick visualization, a schematic of the generator is shown in Figure [fig:generator] and that of the discriminator is shown in Figure